graninas/functional-declarative-design-methodology/README.md

 _Figure 1.11 Free monad interfaces for making meals_

 Free monad interfaces resemble object-oriented interfaces in the most accurate way.
 It’s possible to do information hiding, abstraction, and encapsulation with Hierarchical Free Monads in a similar way it’s done in object-oriented languages.
 For example, it’s possible to ask for an abstracted random recipe for an abstracted meal without revealing what exactly the cooking machine used.
-This can be achieved by adding another value constructor to CookingMethod:
+This can be achieved by adding another value constructor to `CookingMethod`:

 ```haskell
 data CookingMethod next